p4bpj/revoke/README.md

-# Kasplex Revoke
+# KasClean.app

-A token allowance manager for Kasplex (EVM-compatible) blockchain, inspired by [revoke.cash](https://revoke.cash).
+A token allowance manager for Kaspa (EVM-compatible) blockchain, inspired by [revoke.cash](https://revoke.cash).
 This application allows users to view and revoke their ERC-20 token allowances and NFT approvals in a single, secure interface.

 ## Features